matthewleach/enki-web/web/formatting-text-elements/intro-br.md

 ---
 ## Content

-The `<br>`, or the **Line Break** element is used to create a line break in a webpage or document.
+The `<br>`, or the **Line Break** element, is used to create a line break in a webpage or document.
 Line breaks can be very useful for writing poems or an address.

 Example 1:
 ```